Eight-ball jacket: Original trend

-The popularity of the jackets among youth led to many owners being robbed of them, often at knife- or gunpoint.
-Occasionally, these robberies escalated into shootings, some of which were fatal.
+The popularity of the jackets among youth led to many thefts and robberies, in New York and elsewhere.
+Many jackets were stolen at knife- or gunpoint; occasionally, these robberies escalated into shootings, some of which were fatal.
 In December 1990, it was reported that five New York youths had been shot and killed in coat-related robberies over the preceding four weeks; two were explicitly tied to eight-ball jackets.
+That same month, one police sergeant told Newsday that the jackets were popular targets for theft.
 In February 1991, the Los Angeles Times reported that over the preceding winter, 16 New York youths had been shot in robberies related to expensive eight-ball or shearling jackets; six had died.
 Some stores refused to stock the jackets for fear of being robbed.
-In 2009, two suspects in a 1991 cold case robbery-murder associated to an eight-ball jacket were arrested.
+Two men in Windsor, Ontario, were charged in 1992 for a robbery involving an eight-ball jacket.
+In 2009, two suspects in a 1991 cold case robbery-murder from New York, associated to an eight-ball jacket, were arrested.